real-itu/Evocraft-py/README.md

 3. You can also remove the images with `python remove_server_image.py`

 After steps 1-2, you should now be able to interact with the server console and also connect in the minecraft ui like before

+### 6. Running multiple minecraft and grpc servers with docker
+1. build container with `sh build-image.sh`
+2. run `python manage_evocraft_servers.py` (use `--help` to see options)
+3. You should see the containers with `docker ps -a`.
+4. The container names correspond to grpc port and minecraft port, for instance `evocraft-server_grpc53257_minecraft_server35495` has the grpc port 53257 and minecraft server port 35495

 # Evolutionary algorithms implemented with the API